 I mean, Barney has the right idea but I’d like to think there is a little more that goes into running a marathon than just putting one foot in front of the other on race day.
 I can think of at least a dozen things off the top of my head right now.
 If you are the type of person who can just go out and run a marathon without training, more power to you.
 For the rest of us, there is likely a few months of training required.

-Make a schedule
+Make a marathon training schedule

 Sign up for some shorter races

 Look at your schedule and find some places to fit in a 5k, 10k, or half-marathon.
-I wouldn’t recommend racing every weekend, but once a month is a good amount while training I think.
+I wouldn’t recommend racing every weekend, but once a month (or less) is a good amount while training I think.

 Add some fun workouts

-Run with other people
+Run with other people during training

 I usually don’t run with other people but its a great way to beat boredom.
-You can find a local running group, find some runner friends, or recruit someone in your family to start running with you:)
+You can find a local running group, find some runner friends, or recruit someone in your family to start running with you.

-Change things up
+Change things up to avoid boredom

 Instead of running the same route over and over find somewhere new to run.
 I really need to do this because recently I have gotten bored with covering the same areas every day.
 I loved being on vacation where I could run in new places.

+One of the keys to avoiding boredom while marathon training is to challenge yourself and set small goals.
 Try to beat your previous distance by a little, or do the same distance a little faster than last week.
 I am a running data nerd and I love to compare my runs but sometimes this can hurt more than help.
 But it is very motivating when you can look at the big picture and see improvements!

-Add some cross training
+Add some cross training to avoid boredom

 Rather than burn out on running and end up hating it, you could always do some cross training a few days a week instead of just running every day.
 This is another way to change things up!
 And if you use an elliptical or bike at the gym you can probably watch TV or play on your phone/iPad while you workout.